 Passes come in a variety of forms, from printable tickets to vouchers posted to you in the mail pre-trip.
 There are digital passes you show from your smartphone, and cards you will need to pick up at a local visitor centre on arrival.
 Each pass has a different system and most offer a choice of two delivery methods.

-Full disclosure: I’ve found multi-attraction passes such great value for our North American adventures, I have become an affiliate of several cards.
+Disclosure: I’ve found multi-attraction passes such great value for our adventures, I have become an affiliate of several cards.
 If you use the links in this post to purchase one of these passes, Duende will receive a small commission at no extra cost to you.

 My multi-attraction pass user qualifications